ali-anwar1/ali-anwar1/README.md

 🚀 Currently, I'm
 - Advancing my skills in Generative AI and Prompt Engineering, experimenting with tools like Cursor
-- Deep diving into Web3 technologies and Solidity
+- Deep diving into Web3 technologies such as Solidity and Wallet security
-- Exploring automation ecosystems with n8n, Power Automate, and ServiceNow

 ## Let's Connect!